SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-tracelogs-source.md

 <img src={useBaseUrl('img/send-data/gmail-trace-logs-icon.svg')} alt="Gmail" width="50"/>

 :::note
-This source was originally developed for [Gmail logs in BigQuery](https://support.google.com/a/topic/7233311?fl=1&sjid=293657922002214011-NA), which is now replaced by [Google Workspace logs and reports in BigQuery](https://support.google.com/a/topic/9079469?fl=1&sjid=293657922002214011-NA).
+This source was originally developed for [Gmail logs in BigQuery](https://support.google.com/a/topic/7233311?fl=1&sjid=293657922002214011-NA), which has been replaced by [Google Workspace logs and reports in BigQuery](https://support.google.com/a/topic/9079469?fl=1&sjid=293657922002214011-NA).

-Please use our [Google BigQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source), see Example 3, instead
+Please use our [Google BigQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source) instead.
 :::

 The Gmail Trace Logs integration pulls the Gmail log from the BigQuery using BigQuery Library APIs and ingests them into the Sumo Logic to store, analyze, and alert.